abavistwellness.com

-Neptune 3 is a negative pressure suction waste management system use in the operating room designed to securely handle surgical waste fluids.
-By seamlessly collecting, transporting, and disposing of these fluids, it enhances safety for medical staff and optimizes operational efficiency within the operating room.
+Neptune 3 is a negative pressure suction waste management system use in the operating room and clinical settings, designed to securely handle surgical waste fluids.
+By collecting, transporting, and disposing of these fluids, it enhances safety for medical staff and optimizes operational efficiency within the operating room.

 A medical suction is a negative pressure suction that operate from a vacuum pump or suction generator that creates negative pressure.
 This system use in all health care setting in emergency situations, surgical procedures, and various clinical interventions.
 It ensures the prompt removal of bodily fluids, maintaining airways and preventing complications.